AmandeepTomar/KotlinBasics/README.md

   coroutine using a collection of elements
 - The important elements of CoroutineContext are:
     - Job , CoroutineDispatcher, CoroutineName, CoroutineExceptionHandler
+- Context can flow to child coroutine , Child coroutine can inherit the behaviour of parent coroutine.
+- CoroutineContext -> launch on parent coroutine context
+- Unconfined -> launch on the parent thread context and if delay than resume on some other thread.
+- The coroutine context stores additional technical information used to run a given coroutine, like the coroutine custom name, or the dispatcher specifying the threads the coroutine should be scheduled on

 ### Coroutine Dispatchers